 When buying a new mattress, side sleepers want to be extra-careful about the kind of bed they buy.
 If it’s too firm, pressure points are likely to form at the shoulders and hips.
 If it’s too soft, the sinkage could throw the spine out of alignment.

-Personally, I find the best mattress type for side sleepers is one that has gentle top layers for cushiony support as well as a solid base to keep these plush materials stabilized.
+Personally, I find the best type of mattress for side sleepers is one that has gentle top layers for cushiony support as well as a solid base to keep these plush materials stabilized.
 The trick is to find a mattress that pushes back as much as you push in so you never feel totally engulfed by the structure.